sanjsingh07/Domi-chain/docs/src/cli/deploy-a-program.md

 ```
 ==================================================================================
 Recover the intermediate account's ephemeral keypair file with
-`solana-keygen recover` and the following 12-word seed phrase:
+`analog-keygen recover` and the following 12-word seed phrase:
 ==================================================================================
 valley flat great hockey share token excess clever benefit traffic avocado athlete
 ==================================================================================
 To resume a deploy, pass the recovered keypair as
 the [BUFFER_SIGNER] to `solana program deploy` or `solana write-buffer'.
-Or to recover the account's lamports, pass it as the
+Or to recover the account's tock, pass it as the
 [BUFFER_ACCOUNT_ADDRESS] argument to `solana program drain`.
 ==================================================================================
 ```